How to Prevent Cryptocurrency Account Takeover

 There are also compliance issues.

-iGaming companies are under scrutiny from regulatory bodies.
-They must deploy AML and KYC checks but also ensure players can self-exclude themselves or meet affordability and customer due diligence checks to practice safer gambling.
+These companies are under scrutiny from regulatory bodies. gambling platforms must deploy AML and KYC checks but also ensure players can self-exclude themselves or meet affordability and customer due diligence checks to practice safer gambling.

 See how the iGaming operator deployed SEON to spot connections between accounts and flag fraud rings, catching 90% more attempts at multi-accounting for bonus abuse and other schemes.